Custom Business T-Shirts Guide: Branded Apparel for Companies & Teams

 Q: What’s the best custom t-shirt fabric for employee uniforms?

-For daily-wear employee uniforms, we recommend a mid-range ring-spun cotton like the Gildan Softstyle (4.5 oz., style 64000).
-It’s comfortable enough for all-day wear, durable enough to handle weekly washing, and the high stitch density produces clean, professional-looking prints.
-For outdoor or physical work, consider a moisture-wicking performance shirt that keeps employees cool and dry.
+For daily-wear uniforms, we recommend a mid-range ring-spun cotton like the Gildan Softstyle (4.5 oz., style 64000).
+It’s comfortable for all-day wear, durable enough to handle weekly washing, and the high stitch density produces clean, professional-looking prints.
+For outdoor or physical work, a moisture-wicking performance shirt keeps employees cool and dry.

 Q: Can I set up a reorder system so new employees automatically get company shirts?

 Yes.
 Our Online Stores feature lets you save your approved designs as an always-available storefront.
-New hires (or anyone on your team) can visit the store, pick their size, and place an order anytime.
+New hires can visit the store, pick their size, and place an order anytime.
 You can set it up so the company pays, or so individuals pay for their own items.
 It eliminates the back-and-forth of collecting sizes for every new hire.